csswizardry/csswizardry.github.com/_posts/2024-11-26-designing-and-evolving-a-new-performance-score.md

 3. **freely available** for any origin with enough data…

-…they make for the most obvious starting point when conducting cross-site comparisons (discounting the fact we can’t get Core Web Vitals data on iOs yet…).
+…they make for the most obvious starting point when conducting cross-site comparisons (discounting the fact we can’t get Core Web Vitals data on iOS yet…).

 However, comparing Core Web Vitals across <var>n</var> websites isn’t without